 Rapid Treatment Unit (RTU)

 Our rapid treatment united opened in August 1999.
-The unit has 9,000+ square feet of space for 24 patient beds and facilitates short stay admission (less than 24 hours).
+The unit has 9,000+ square feet of space for 24 patient beds and is tailored to serve the needs of hospitalized children who will have shorter stays.

 PCMC Pediatric Intensive Care Unit